oracle/rewrite-recipes/rewrite-weblogic/README.md

 ```

 > [!TIP]
-> When upgrading your app to Spring Framework 6.2.x, you may have other libraries that needs update, like `org.hibernate`.
-You can include the recipe on the same command or execute the recipe separated later.
-Check the [tutorials](https://github.com/oracle-samples/weblogic-examples) for other examples.
+> When upgrading your application to Spring Framework 6.2.x, you may have other libraries that need to be updated, like `org.hibernate`.
+You can include the recipe in the same command or run the recipe separately, later.
+For other examples, see the [tutorials](https://github.com/oracle-samples/weblogic-examples).

-### Running using Maven and adding `<plugin>` in the `pom.xml` file
+### Run using Maven with the `<plugin>` in the `pom.xml` file

 - Add the plug-in to your `pom.xml` file and activate the desired recipe from the `rewrite-weblogic` group recipe.
 The following example illustrates Upgrade to WebLogic 14.1.2 and Migrate to Java 21.